ga-wdi-curriculum/js-scope/scope.md

 ## Learning Objectives

-- Describe **scope** and how it governs how data is able to accessed in code
+- Describe **scope** and how it governs how data is able to be accessed in code
 - Give an example of a **function declaration** and a **function expression**
 - Describe the impact of **hoisting** on variable **scope**